amazonpay-labs/amazonpay-sample-app-v2/ios/README_swv2app.md

   * Domain must be a different server from the web application.
   * The file must be accessible via https (using a valid certificate that iOS can recognize, not a self-certificate).
   * The Content-Type when retrieving the file must be "application/json".
-  * The file must be placed under "domain root/.well-known/".
+  * The file should be placed the directory, "/.well-known/", directly under the root of the domain.

-etc.
-It is relatively easy to use [Amazon S3](https://aws.amazon.com/jp/s3/) as shown in [here](https://dev.classmethod.jp/articles/universal-links/), so please refer to it and Please take a look.
+You can easily fulfill the conditions above by using [Amazon S3](https://aws.amazon.com/jp/s3/).
 In this sample, we also use Amazon S3 to place "apple-app-site-association".

 Then add the Associated Domains.
-Open "Signing & Capabilities" in Xcode, and add "Associated Domains" from "+ Capability" in the upper left corner.
+Open "Signing & Capabilities" in Xcode, and add "Associated Domains" from "+Capability" in the upper left corner.
 This operation will automatically register the Bundle Identifier of the app in "Certificates, Identifiers & Profiles" -> "Identifiers" in the Apple Developer Center.

 ![](docimg/xcode_associateddomains.png)

 Register the following two items in Associated Domains as shown in the image above.
   * applinks:{domain of the server where the above "apple-app-site-association" is placed}
-  * webcredentials:{the domain of the server where the above "apple-app-site-association" is located}
+  * webcredentials:{the domain of the server where the above "apple-app-site-association" is placed}

 Now we are ready to call the native code.
-Now we need to create a Link with the URL "https://{domain of the server where the 'apple-app-site-association' is located}"/...". on SFSafariViewController, the following code added to AppDelegate.swift will be executed.
+By tapping a Link with the URL "https://{domain of the server where the 'apple-app-site-association' is placed}"/..." on SFSafariViewController, the following code added to AppDelegate.swift will be executed.

 ```swift
 // Excerpt from AppDelegate.swift